-- Apply knowledge of computing and mathematics. - Analyze a problem, and identify and define the computing requirements appropriate to its solution. - Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs. - Function effectively on teams to accomplish a common goal. - Discuss professional, ethical, and social responsibilities. - Communicate effectively in written and oral forms with a range of audiences. - Analyze the impact of computing on individuals, organizations, and society, including ethical, legal, security, and global policy issues. - Recognize the need for and engage in continuing professional development. - Use current techniques, skills, and tools necessary for computing practice. - Use and apply the current concepts and practices of the core information technologies. - Identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. - Integrate IT-based solutions into the user environment. - Discuss the best practices and standards and their application. - Create an effective project plan.
+- Apply knowledge of computing and mathematics appropriate to the discipline. - Analyze a problem, and identify and define the computing requirements appropriate to its solution. - Design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs. - Function effectively on teams to accomplish a common goal. - Discuss professional, ethical, legal, security, and social issues and responsibilities. - Communicate effectively in written and oral forms with a range of audiences. - Analyze the local and global impact of IT on individuals, organizations and society. - Recognize the need for and engage in continuing professional development. - Use current techniques, skills, and tools necessary for computing practice. - Use and apply the current concepts and practices of the core information technologies.

+- Identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. - Integrate IT-based solutions into the user environment. - Discuss the best practices and standards and their application. - Create an effective project plan.

-Degree Requirements Required Credit Hours : minimum 130 hours General Edcuation (Req.
+Required Credit Hours : minimum 130 hours General Education (Req.
 CH:42)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Cluster 1: Va lues to Live By - Islam (3.00 hours) Credit Hours ISLM100 Islamic Culture 3.00